-- E-mail services provided by the school are to be used only for the exchange of appropriate information. - No inappropriate e-mail will be tolerated, including derogatory, obscene, or harassing messages.
+- The use of e-mail during class is prohibited unless authorized by faculty or administration on a case by case basis. - Students should always use appropriate language in their e-mail messages. - E-mail services provided by the school are to be used only for the exchange of appropriate information. - No inappropriate e-mail will be tolerated, including derogatory, obscene, or harassing messages.
 E-mail messages of an abusive or harassing nature will be regarded as a major violation and will be subject to a disciplinary response, which may result in expulsion. - Chain letters of any kind and spam are prohibited.
 Chain letters are defined as any email message asking you to pass information or messages on to other individuals or groups via e-mail. - Students are prohibited from accessing anyone else's e-mail account. - E-mail etiquette should be observed.
 In general, only messages that one would communicate to the recipient in person should be written. - Only the Gaggle.net e-mail program may be used for student e-mail. - School e-mail addresses are not to be given to any websites, companies, or other third parties without the explicit permission of a teacher or administrator. - Only school-related attachments may be sent on the school e-mail system.